Why is “pick one goal setting framework” the wrong question?

 How many goals can the system hold at once?

-The research backs the restraint: Bandura and Schunk [10] show that proximal sub-goals sustain effort precisely because attention is concentrated, and spreading effort across many simultaneous goals dilutes exactly that effect.
+The logic follows from the cascade.
+Bandura and Schunk [10] show that proximal sub-goals sustain effort on a distal goal, and spreading limited weekly and daily capacity across many simultaneous Summit Goals leaves too little attention for any one of them to get its proximal sub-goals.
 Pick the one or two areas that matter most this year, give each a single Summit Goal, and let the others stay at the Values and Vision level until a slot opens.

-The Synthesis Method is not unassailable, and three serious counterarguments deserve a direct response.
+The Synthesis Method is not unassailable.
+Three serious counterarguments deserve a direct response.

 “A single framework run properly outperforms a mix run sloppily”